 Snow operations plan

-Snowplow drivers will report for duty on Friday evening.
-Crews will work to plow priority streets first, including thoroughfares and collector streets that move the most traffic.
-After that, crews will begin plowing residential streets.
+Once snow started to accumulate, crews plowed priority streets first, including thoroughfares and collector streets that move the most traffic.
+After that, crews began plowing residential streets.
+Crews started final cleanup early Sunday morning.

 Helping snowplow drivers

-- Clear the Curbs: Move vehicles off the street.
+- Move vehicles off the street.
 Empty streets allow our plows to maneuver quickly and reach every inch of the pavement safely.

-- Shovel Smart: When clearing your driveway or sidewalk, direct snow away from the street.
+- When clearing your driveway or sidewalk, direct snow away from the street.
 Keeping the roadway clear of extra piles prevents new obstacles for our plows and helps your neighbors travel safely.

-- Give Them Room: Stay at least 100 feet behind snow plows.
+- Stay at least 100 feet behind snow plows.
 Our drivers need plenty of space to work, and staying back protects both you and our equipment.

-- Patience Pays Off: After a heavy snow or ice event, consider postponing non-essential trips.
+- After a heavy snow or ice event, consider postponing non-essential trips.
 Fewer cars on the road means our crews can clear the lanes more thoroughly and efficiently.

-- Track the Action: Stay informed by following the City’s social media channels and track City snow and ice response in real time on the Snow Map at opkansas.org/Snow.
+- Stay informed by following the City’s social media channels, and track City snow and ice response in real time on the Snow Map at opkansas.org/Snow.

 Park restrooms closed